Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ### ENB
-//needs to be changed later on//
+AVO comes with ENB binaries but no ENB installed.

-AVO comes already set up with [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333) for Obsidian Weathers.
-In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **two** options.
-Depending on your PC you might want to check them out.
 If you want to install your own ENB put them into a seperate folder in AVO/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.\
 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.

 ## Playing the List